Will Smith: 2013–2022: Career fluctuations and King Richard

 Smith appeared as an assassin who faces off against a younger clone of himself in Ang Lee's Gemini Man, released on October 11, 2019.
 The film was a box office bomb and received negative reviews from critics.
-Varietys Peter DeBruge called the film "a high-concept misfire" and wrote: "In practice, it's been a nearly impossible project to get made, passing through the hands of countless actors and falling through multiple times because the technology wasn't there yet.
-At least, that's been the excuse, although judging by the finished product, it was the script that never lived up to the promise of its premise".
+Varietys Peter DeBruge called it "a high-concept misfire" with a script that "never lived up to the promise of its premise".
 Later that year, Smith had his second starring role in an animated film, in Spies in Disguise, opposite Tom Holland.
-Smith voiced Lance Sterling, a spy who teams up with the nerdy inventor who creates his gadgets (Holland).
-In 2020, he reteamed with Martin Lawrence for the third film in their franchise, Bad Boys for Life.
+Smith voices Lance Sterling, a spy who teams up with the nerdy inventor who creates his gadgets (Holland).
 In 2019, Smith and Keisuke Honda led a $46 million investment round in esports organization Gen.G.
+In 2020, Smith reteamed with Martin Lawrence for the third film in their franchise, Bad Boys for Life.
 In June 2020, it was announced that Smith would star in Emancipation, directed by Antoine Fuqua, in which he portrays Peter, a runaway slave, who outsmarts hunters and the Louisiana swamp on a journey to the Union Army.

-Smith's memoir Will, which was written with Mark Manson, the author of The Subtle Art of Not Giving a F*ck, was published on November 9, 2021, and promoted with a tour.
-The book is a journey of self-knowledge recalling childhood traumas, his relationship with his father, and his experiences with ayahuasca.
-In the same year, he and his Westbrook Studios company signed a deal with National Geographic.

 Smith portrayed Richard Williams, father and coach of tennis players Venus and Serena Williams, in the 2021 film King Richard.
-For his performance, he won the Academy Award for Best Actor, Golden Globe Award for Best Actor – Motion Picture Drama, and the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role.
+For his performance, he won the Academy Award for Best Actor, the Golden Globe Award for Best Actor – Motion Picture Drama, and the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role.

+Smith's memoir Will, which was written with Mark Manson, was published on November 9, 2021, and promoted with a tour.
+In the book, Smith recounts childhood traumas, his relationship with his father, and his experiences with ayahuasca.
+In the same year, Smith and his Westbrook Studios company signed a deal with National Geographic.
 On February 7, 2022, National Geographic announced that Smith would star in a series titled Pole to Pole, which will stream on Disney+.
 The series follows Smith and his film crew as they go on a 26000 mi trek from the South Pole to the North Pole, crossing all of Earth's biomes and spending time in communities along the way.
-Part of the filming took place during an expedition in the Ecuadorian Amazon which helped discover the northern green anaconda.
+Part of the filming took place during an expedition in the Ecuadorian Amazon, which helped discover the northern green anaconda.